 Epithelial biology and disease

-Pathophysiology of renal proximal tubular cells
+(Patho)physiology of proximal tubular cells of the kidney

 Drosophila as a tool in human genetics